MarzioHr/Asmis_System/README.md

 For the sake of this implementation, a log database will be created.
 The python code will also include some sample functions such as: searchPatient(), editPatient(), searchAppointment(), and editAppointment() to demo the logging functionality.
 Every time any one of these operations is executed, a log will be created in the database containing the following information:
 -	Date + time stamp
--	Type of data effected (Patient / Appointment)
--	Type of action (Search / Edit)
+-	Type of operation (Search / Edit)
--	Record in question (ID of either patient or appointment)
 - User ID who executed the operation
+-	Effected data table (Patient / Appointment)
+- Attribute that was searched for or edited (e.g. "first name")
+- If search operation: exact search term that was entered
+- If edit operation: record in question (ID of either patient or appointment)
+- If edit operation: value prior to edit (old value) and value after edit (new value)

 ### Simple Staff Interface
 The project furthermore includes a simple staff interface which allows for staff members to sign in, register, search and also edit data (appointments + patients).
 This interface serves as a primary mean to demo the project implementation and test the security aspects of this implementation.

 This document will later highlight a number of test plans that have been conducted via the interface and which can be replicated on your own end when running the project yourself.

 ### Prerequisites